Marwahaldujaili/Marwahaldujaili/README.md

 - 🌱 Recently completed an intensive one-year training program in full-stack development

--  🕐 Currently working on an online store for a small business located in the UAE: <a href="https://github.com/Marwahaldujaili/lastmoment-websote"> Last Moment </a>.
+-  🕐 Currently working on an online store for a small business located in the UAE: <a href="https://github.com/Marwahaldujaili/lastmoment-website"> LastMoment </a>.

 - 💡 Checkout this project I worked on as part of the Final Project of the DCI course: <a href="https://github.com/Marwahaldujaili/beyondwork">BeyondWork</a>, a social network meant for employees in a company to interact on a personal level, create meaningful and deeper connections and share non-work related information and experiences.